DrYenyen/PPPwn-Troubleshooting/README.md

 # PPPwn-Troubleshooting
 Beginning to end PPPwn troubleshooting.
+More info and extra stuff in the future.

 # PPPwn Windows GUI
 [PPPwn Tinker](https://github.com/DrYenyen/PPPwn-Tinker-GUI)